 If you are interested in investing in alternative assets, then it is important to know the restrictions placed upon them.
 These restrictions are called prohibited transactions.
 Prohibited transactions refer to transactions made through self-directed IRAs that break IRS rules.

 Prohibited transactions occur when an IRA transaction is conducted with a disqualified person.
 There are several events in which you may even be considered the disqualified person.
 A disqualified person typically involves someone who exhibits fiduciary control over the IRA, including certain family members.

 Breaking IRA distribution rules can be costly and have serious consequences.
 If a disqualified person is involved in a prohibited transaction, the IRS imposes a tax on the investor, and the investment loses its tax-free or tax-deferred status.

 If you are unsure whether or not you are about to conduct a prohibited transaction, have an advisor assist you with your investment strategy.
-Here at IRA Services Trust Company, we pride ourselves in knowing the IRS rules imposed on self-directed IRAs.
+Here at Forge Trust Co., we pride ourselves in knowing the IRS rules imposed on self-directed IRAs.
 As your IRA custodian, we want you to be aware of prohibited transactions as well.

 3 Types of Prohibited Transactions: